gourmetjs/gourmet-ssr/docs/tutorial-2.md

 import CenteredBox from "../components/CenteredBox";
 import HorzForm from "../components/HorzForm";

-export default class LoginView extends Component {
+export default class LoginRoute extends Component {
   static HEADER = (<h3>Log in to NewsApp</h3>);
   static FOOTER = (<p>New to NewsApp? <a href="/signup">Create an account.</a></p>);